kirklink/stanza/stanza/README.md

     * `.boolean(bool boolean)`
   * Or a dynamic value can be provided with:
     * `.any(dynamic value)`
   * `..where(table.fieldName)` -> specify the conditions where the value(s) should be updated.
-See the where/and/or clause usage above under SelectQuery
+See the where/and/or clause usage above in the SelectQuery explanation.

 ### run the query